 Studio tactics?
 I prefer to start from scratch and build a unique studio setup for each track as I try to remove references and fix points, I prefer a more organic structure and arrange beyond drop fixated body music.
 Proces still fascinate me – even after 35 years in studios – art is so random – you can have a perfect idea, mood and setup – and work a lot on a track that ends in the bin.
 Or vise versa, you can be depressed and blank and bang out a killer in 20 minutes on a rusty crap workstation, like you’re channeling something.

 I try to dance and use a lot of inputs apart from the mouse and keyboard – music is a body thing, and I try to avoid studio work that feels like building a ship in a bottle.
 I even dusted off my old MPC and got some modular stuff and a weird 90s Roland synth up from the cellar, to avoid eccesive screen time.
 Next up is the W30 I used on my first record, Aum – I like its limitations, there is a kind of zen to it compared to the vast laptop options – but hardware eats time.
 I like to not be like an architect and more like a stripper in the studio.
 I try to make something that affects in a more abstract way, as I find the emotional palette in modern music too compressed .

 The future?
 Watch out for an online mixtape album with some tracks containing uncleared samples – I even got a chilly boom bap mix – and an old live and dj sets on mixcloud.
-Over the summer I will record AUM7 – got some new tools I have been waiting for that finally is available.
-Later this year I will start a collaborative album with the cream of the crop from my musical journey.
+This winter I will record AUM 8 – I got some new tools I have been waiting for that finally is available.
+I will also start a collaborative album with the cream of the crop from my musical journey.
 And hopefully I will kill my angst for vocals and start to sing on the next albums?